griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ```

 #### PICARD 2.18.14
-Describes dependencies for PICARD 2.18.14, used in this course for general bam file manipulation and QC.
+Describes dependencies and installation for PICARD 2.18.14, used in this course for general bam file manipulation and QC.
 ```bash
 # start sudo shell
 sudo bash